unisave-cloud/website/src/guides/photon-fusion-authentication-for-server-and-player/photon-fusion-authentication-for-server-and-player.md

 This guide focusses on the *Dedicated Server* setup, as it’s the only one where Photon-to-Unisave communication must be handled.
 In both two remaining cases, there are only game clients, which can be authenticated via standard Unisave authentication.

-You would typically choose the *Dedicated Server* setup if you want the Fusion server to have authority over the state of the game.
-And in this scenario, you want the Fusion server to talk to Unisave, triggering business logic events (e.g. player won race, grant them reward coins).
+You would typically choose the *Dedicated Server* setup if you want the Fusion Server to have authority over the state of the game.
+And in this scenario, you want the Fusion Server to talk to Unisave, triggering business logic events (e.g. player won race, grant them reward coins).

-In this situation, the Fusion server is built as a “Headless Server” build in Unity and uploaded to Photon cloud during deployment.
-From the Unisave’s perspective, this Fusion server is just another build (like the PC build, mobile build, WebGL build).
-Therefore when the Fusion server makes a request to Unisave, we need to make sure it is the Fusion server indeed and not just some hacker-client trying to pretend.
+In this situation, the Fusion Server is built as a “Headless Server”, build in Unity, and uploaded to some server hosting provider (say [Hathora](https://hathora.dev/)).
+From the Unisave’s perspective, your Fusion Server is just another build (like the PC build, mobile build, WebGL build).
+Therefore when the Fusion Server makes a request to Unisave, we need to make sure it is the Fusion Server indeed and not just some hacker-client trying to pretend.

 This is the first scenario and we call this the *Fusion Server Authentication* scenario:

 <img src="fusion-server-authentication.png" alt="Fusion Server makes a PlayerWonRace request to Unisave">
 <!-- https://drive.google.com/file/d/1aqwh1_fFH3lahtKzXCjwEPPnw5_wuT1W/view?usp=sharing -->

-But even when we secure this, we still have to make sure that when the Fusion server thinks a player won the race, the Fusion server needs to know that this player is who he says he is.
-And this is handled when the player connects to the Fusion server and the scenario is called the *Fusion Player Authentication* scenario:
+But even when we secure this, we still have to make sure that when the Fusion Server thinks a player won the race, the Fusion Server needs to know that this player is who he says he is.
+And this is handled when the player connects to the Fusion Server and the scenario is called the *Fusion Player Authentication* scenario:

 <img src="fusion-player-authentication.png" alt="Fusion Server asks Unisave to verify a connecting player's identity">
 <!-- https://drive.google.com/file/d/1aqwh1_fFH3lahtKzXCjwEPPnw5_wuT1W/view?usp=sharing -->